Prince Peter of Yugoslavia: Public life

 Prince Peter attended the reburial of his grandparents King Peter II and Queen Alexandra, great-grandmother Queen Maria, and great-uncle Prince Andrew in the Royal Family Mausoleum at Oplenac on 26 May 2013.
 The Serbian Royal Regalia were placed over King Peter's coffin, having Peter placing the Karađorđević Crown.

 On 17 July 2015, Prince Peter and his brothers were present at their father's 70th birthday celebration in Belgrade.
 The event gathered 400 guests, including Carl XVI Gustaf of Sweden and Albert II of Monaco among others.

-On 27 April 2022, Prince Peter renounced his title of Hereditary Prince – for himself and his descendants – in favor of his younger brother Philip.
-The ceremony took place in Seville at Casa de Pilatos in the presence of his mother Princess Maria da Gloria, his stepfather the 19th Duke of Segorbe, his brother Philip, his sister-in-law Princess Danica, his half sister the 54th Countess of Ampurias, Ljubodrag Grujić, member of the Crown Council, Chancellor of the Orders and the Herald of the House of Karađorđević, and Nikola Stanković, Chief of Staff of the Crown Prince.
+On 27 April 2022, Prince Peter renounced his title of hereditary prince – for himself and his descendants – in favor of his younger brother Philip.
+The ceremony took place in Seville at Casa de Pilatos in the presence of his mother, Princess Maria da Gloria; his stepfather, the 19th Duke of Segorbe; his brother Philip; his sister-in-law Danica; his half sister the 54th Countess of Ampurias; Ljubodrag Grujić, member of the Crown Council, Chancellor of the Orders and the Herald of the House of Karađorđević; and Nikola Stanković, Chief of Staff of the Crown Prince.
 His father, Crown Prince Alexander, did not attend the event, and was dissatisfied with Peter's renunciation.